 18. The FAO is actively developing tools relevant to implementing SFM and the ecosystem approach.
-The FAO and World Bank have a support program for facilitating stakeholder participation in the development of national forest programs.
+The FAO and World Bank have a support programme for facilitating stakeholder participation in the development of national forest programmes.
 Increased knowledge sharing is a major focus of FAO's efforts.
 The FAO Model Code of Forest Harvesting Practices has led to development of regional codes and country codes.
 The non-legally binding nature of these codes is a key to wider acceptance.
 Codes for integrated pest management, fire management, and integrated watershed management should also be noted.
 In addition, the recent FAO initiative, "In Search of Excellence in Forest Management", with its call for nominations of well-managed forests, has generated an excellent response.
 Multiple use, stakeholder participation, good information and monitoring systems, and good governance are recurring themes in well-managed forests, and they are as well key issues for the ecosystem approach.

-19. In summary, in order to achieve greater harmonization of the SFM and ecosystem approach concepts, there is a need for SFM to pursue cross-sectoral integration, which can be undertaken at least in part through application of SFM tools into other sectors.
-SFM should also place greater emphasis on biodiversity conservation issues, including protected areas and indicators of biodiversity conservation.
+19.In summary, in order to achieve greater harmonization of the SFM and ecosystem approach concepts, there is a need for SFM to strengthen cross-sectoral integration, which can be undertaken at least in part through application of SFM tools into other sectors.
+Developing and implementing biodiversity indicators would also help strengthen the contribution of SFM to biodiversity conservation.
 The development of criteria and indicators as well as certification programmes within SFM at the landscape level should also be pursued.